HamStudy/hamstudy-hambook/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 Voltage is always measured between two points.
 When we say a car battery is 12V, we mean there's a 12V difference between its positive and negative terminals.

 **Current** is like the amount of water flowing through the pipes.
-It's the actual flow (movement) of electrons through a conductor.
+It's the actual flow of electrons through a conductor.
 We measure current in amperes, or amps (A).
 In amateur radio, you might deal with:

 - Milliamps (mA) in low-power circuits
 - A few amps powering a mobile transceiver
 - 15-20 amps for a high-power HF amplifier

 **Resistance** is like the friction in the pipes that opposes the flow of water.
 In electrical terms, it's the opposition to the flow of current.
-We measure resistance in ohms (Ω).
+We measure resistance in ohms ($\Omega$).
 Resistance is crucial in radio circuits:

 - Low resistance in antenna connections for efficient signal transfer
 - High resistance in dummy loads to safely absorb transmitter power
 - Specific resistances in filter circuits to shape frequency response

-Here's a fun fact: resistance doesn't discriminate!
-Whether it's DC steadily flowing in one direction, or AC swinging back and forth, resistance opposes all types of current flow.

-These three quantities are intimately related through Ohm's Law, which we'll explore shortly.
+These three quantities are intimately related through Ohm's Law, which is explained in more detail in Section 1.3.

-Real-world example: Let's say you're setting up a mobile ham station in your car.
-You connect your 50W VHF/UHF transceiver to the car's 12V battery.
-The radio draws about 8A of current when transmitting at full power.
-Using Ohm's Law (which we'll discuss next), we can calculate that the effective resistance of the radio is 1.5Ω ($\frac{12V}{8A} = 1.5Ω$).
+#### Power

+Power is the rate at which electrical energy is used or generated in a circuit.
+In simpler terms, it’s a measure of how much work is being done by the electricity in your circuit.
+We measure power in watts (W), but if Voltage is the pressure in the pipe and Current is the rate of flow, Power is a measure of the two together – rate of flow at a given pressure, or to remove the metaphor it's current draw at a given voltage.

+We'll discuss this more in the next section (Section 1.3) but Power is defined as the product of voltage and current:
+$$\text{Power Law}: P = I \times V$$

+In amateur radio, power is crucial because it directly influences:

+- **Transmission Range**: The more power your transmitter outputs, the further your signal can travel.
+- **Heat Generation**: More power means more heat, which needs to be managed to prevent damage to your equipment.
+- **Power Supply Requirements**: You need to ensure your power supply can provide enough power to your radio and accessories.

-Understanding these basic quantities will help you make sense of equipment specifications, troubleshoot problems, and ensure you're operating your station safely and efficiently.
+Understanding these four basic quantities will help you make sense of equipment specifications, troubleshoot problems, and ensure you're operating your station safely and efficiently.

+#### Decibels

+In radio (or audio for that matter), we often use decibels (dB) to express ratios of power.
+Decibels are logarithmic units, which makes them useful for expressing large ratios in manageable numbers.

+Some key decibel values to remember:

+- 3 dB represents a doubling or halving of power
+- 10 dB is a tenfold increase or decrease in power
+- Positive numbers means gain, negative means loss, so:
+  - +3dB is a doubling
+  - -3dB is a halving

+Real-world example: If you upgrade your antenna and get a 3 dB gain, it's equivalent to doubling your transmitter power!
+This is why many hams say, "If you can't raise your power, raise your antenna."

+Understanding these concepts of AC, DC, and power will help you make informed decisions about your station setup, interpret equipment specifications, and troubleshoot issues effectively.

+Here are the specific examples you might need to answer you take your exam:

+- Power increase from 5 watts to 10 watts: **3 dB**
+- Power decrease from 12 watts to 3 watts: **-6 dB**
+- Power increase from 20 watts to 200 watts: **10 dB**

 #### Metric Prefixes and Electrical Units